Stinkfist0/Cocos2dxTemplate/README.md

 # Cocos2dxTemplate

-CMake-based project template for Cocos2d-x
+This will be a purely CMake-based (minimal amount of platform- or IDE-specific files) project template for new Cocos2d-x C++17 (or newer) projects.